ctu-mrs/mrs_uav_managers/README.md

   * missing estimator data
   * the validity of desired references
 * allows controlling the UAV using a ROS-compatible joystick
-* allows controlling the UAV using the **RC controller** throught our pipeline
+* allows controlling the UAV using the **RC controller** through our pipeline
   * the RC channels are picked up from [Mavros](http://wiki.ros.org/mavros)
-  * a relative reference is gererated for the active tracker
+  * a relative reference is generated for the active tracker
   * **emergency landing** can be triggered by a dedicated switch
 * provides an **obstacle bumper** feature
   * has priority over user-provided references